 - Computed tomography (CT) to show inflammation and any scarring in soft tissues or swollen bile ducts

 - Endoscopic retrograde cholangiopancreatography (ERCP) to examine the hollow channels within the biliary tract and pancreas, where stones or blockage can be seen

 - Magnetic resonance imaging (MRI) to show inflammation of the pancreas, abdomen or pelvis

 - Ultrasound to look at your gallbladder, if your doctor suspects gallstones or gallbladder inflammation

 - Upper endoscopy to look inside the stomach and gastrointestinal tract

 The Pancreatic and Biliary Disease team at Cedars-Sinai provides expert care for a wide range of conditions.
 If you have questions, need special care or have any other concerns, contact the Cedars-Sinai Pancreatic and Biliary Disease Program.

-If you are having any kind of pancreatic and biliary/GI procedure, knowing how to prepare for your procedure and what to expect can help your doctor better detect or treat your condition and lessen your overall anxiety.
+If you are having any kind of pancreatic or biliary/GI procedure, knowing how to prepare for your procedure and what to expect can help your doctor better detect or treat your condition and lessen your overall anxiety.

 Learn more about minimally and noninvasive diagnostic and interventional techniques, and the steps you need to take before your specific procedure at Cedars-Sinai.